-By continuously monitoring your Knowledge Base, you’ll discover which parts of your Knowledge Management process need more attention: make a monthly report of this.
+By continuously monitoring your Knowledge Base KPIs, you’ll discover which parts of your Knowledge Management process need more attention: make a monthly report of this.

 Let’s take TOPdesk as an example.
 I work at Support here as a technical product consultant, and this is how we do these kind of assessments of the knowledge base.